wangzongming/esp-ai/readme_english.md

 > Provide a complete set of AI dialogue solutions for your development board, including but not limited to the IAT+LLM+TTS integration solution for the ESP32 series development board.

-You only need to configure the key of IAT, LLM, TTS services provided by IFlytek, Baidu, Ali Jaling, local services and other platforms to the plug-in, you can run the service, without considering the interaction between the various services, and do not need to consider the interaction between the development board and the service, you only need to do your robot ~
+To develop the dialogue function of the robot, you only need to prepare the 'IAT', 'LLM', 'TTS' services, and leave the rest to the 'ESP-AI'.

 The server-side code of this project is based on Nodejs, and the hardware code is based on Arduino IDE.